Quebec Skilled Worker Program

 Quebec selected immigration is assessment based, and only qualified individuals will be invited to settle in the province as a permanent worker.
 The process to obtain PR in Quebec involves procuring a CSQ and then applying to become a Canadian permanent resident.
 Using a calculator and the skilled immigration points grid provided above, it is possible for interested parties to determine if they are eligible to participate in the program.
 A Quebec immigration lawyer or regulated Quebec immigration consultant (RCIC) can also help determine QSW Program eligibility.

-We update this website frequently, so please check back often for the latest Quebec Skilled Worker news and rules.
-In addition to updated Quebec Skilled Worker requirements, processing times and news, we will also share any changes made to the Immigration Quebec selection grid for skilled workers.
 The official Quebec immigration website is also an excellent source of information and news.
 Click here to visit the Quebec immigration official website which also contains the Quebec immigration office contact info.
 Please note: some people casually refer to the Skilled Worker Program as the “Quebec PNP Program.”
-This is not an accurate term, however, as Quebec is the only province in Canada without an official provincial nominee program since they handle their own immigration outside of the federal system.
+Quebec is the only province in Canada without an official provincial nominee program as they handle their own immigration outside of the federal system.

 One of our licensed immigration consultants can speak with you in person, online or on the phone about your unique immigration situation and give you a breakdown of your options.